chef-boneyard/chef-web-docs-2016/style_guide/source/style_guide.rst

 quick-reference
 -----------------------------------------------------
-Two large PNG images (front and back) and a smaller single-page image for a Knife Quick Reference can be found here:
+The quick-reference repository contains large PNG images that can be printed (front and back), plus smaller single-page images.
+It can be found here:

 https://github.com/opscode/quick-reference